greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_RESOURCE_GROUP.html.md

 MEMORY_LIMIT integer
 :   Optional.
 The maximum available memory, in MB, to reserve for this resource group.
 This value determines the total amount of memory that all worker processes within a resource group can consume on a segment host during query execution.

 :   The minimum memory percentage you can specify for a resource group is `0`.
-The maximum is `100`.
 The default value is `-1`.

 :   When you specify a `MEMORY_LIMIT` of `-1`, `MEMORY LIMIT` takes the value of the `statement_mem` server configuration parameter.

-:   The sum of the `MEMORY_LIMIT` values specified for all resource groups defined in the Greenplum Database cluster must be less than or equal to 100.

 :   > **Note** If the server configuration parameter `gp_resgroup_memory_query_fixed_mem` is set, its value overrides at the session level the value of `MEMORY_LIMIT`.